Automakers are allegedly trying to sneak in another break to fleet mpg and emissions

 The agency “requests comment on whether the Agency should consider a regulatory approach where we require the use of Tier 3 gasoline certification fuel without any test procedure adjustment for CO2.
 If the Agency were to consider such an approach, EPA also requests comment as to whether EPA would need to complete additional analysis.”

-The last testimony for the cause from automakers, by the Alliance of Automobile Manufacturers, was in January before the Final Rule for U.S. vehicle emissions and fuel economy requirements issued in late March.
+The last testimony for the cause from automakers, by the Alliance of Automobile Manufacturers, was in January before the Final Rule for U.S. vehicle emissions and fuel economy requirements was issued in late March.
 That rule relaxed the level of required fleetwide improvement from its previous 5% per year to just 1.5%.

 Union of Concerned Scientists analyst Dave Cooke, who wrote about the seemingly covert operation Wednesday on the group’s clean-energy-focused policy blog, called the move “brazen.”